ivanpudin/react-animals/README.md

 - Animals list:
   display, like, remove and search animals

--Birds list:
+- Birds list:
   display, like, remove and search birds

 # Getting started